-On the north wall of the sanctuary there are three paintings by the highly regarded Latvian-Australian artist, Reinis Zusters OAM (1990): Angel's Song (the Annunciation), Mary and Child (Christ's Nativity) and; Three Wise Men (the Epiphany).
+On the north wall of the sanctuary there are three paintings by the highly regarded Latvian-Australian artist, Reinis Zusters OAM in 1990:

+Angel's Song (the Annunciation), Mary and Child (Christ's Nativity) and; Three Wise Men (the Epiphany).

-Outside the chapel is the finely carved 1909 oak pulpit given in memory of Agnes Robertson by her son in 1919.
+To the left of the sanctuary is the finely carved 1909 oak pulpit given in memory of Agnes Robertson by her son in 1919.